 A new key assignment might be acceptable if the goal is to simply send a generic blast email to every record that visited a website overnight, but that “key” will lack any contextual understanding of the customer beyond activity in that one channel.

-Advanced identity resolution capabilities in Redpoint rg1 account for this issue with predictive, deterministic and probabilistic matching algorithms that are independent of operational updates.
+Advanced identity resolution capabilities in the Redpoint CDP account for this issue with predictive, deterministic and probabilistic matching algorithms that are independent of operational updates.
 Maintaining a separate accounting of which records should be matched or separated prevents the need to assign new keys, while also providing a longitudinal, contextual view of a customer’s movement through a customer journey.

 Persistent key management is an important CDP capability for ensuring a consistent, relevant customer experience.
 We know with certainty that customers will change.
 They move, they acquire new devices, phone numbers and email addresses.
 They get married.
 They are anonymous or known, depending on how and when they engage with a brand.
 As signals and information are continually added or changing, persistent keys ensure a CDP does not lose any understanding of who the customer really is through change.